w3f/Grants-Program/applications/Tao-Blockchain.md

 ## EcoSystem Fit

-Tao payment channel is designed to provide scalable, low-cost, secure micro-payment to the Polkadot/MoonBeam ecosystem.
+Tao payment channel is designed to provide scalable, low-cost, secure micro-payment service to the Polkadot/MoonBeam ecosystem.
 As a layer2 offline solution, Tao is built on top of the blockchain's consensus layer and operates independently.
 Therefore, it only uses the blockchain as a fail-safe mechanism and moves the transaction load offline.
 Furthermore, it supports cryptocurrency and Fiat Currency since the channel construction is also suitable for regulated environments.

 Similar Projects: